Courses

 9. Which VPN Service Has the Most Servers?

-Private Internet Access seems to have the largest server count by far, with an entire 32,696 (and counting) servers.
+Of VPN services that are trustworthy, Private Internet Access seems to have the largest server count by far, with an entire 32,696 (and counting) servers.
 That’s orders of magnitude above second-placed CyberGhost, with a server count of over 7,000.
-NordVPN also has an impressive number of servers, sitting at nearly 5,500 servers.
+NordVPN also has an impressive number of servers, sitting at nearly 5,500 servers. (see statistics numbers 22 and 23).

 VPNs With the Largest Number of Servers, by Thousands